 Scenario 1: You are being transferred by your company or hired to a new employer in Switzerland: Contact your HR department for required procedures

-Scenario 4: You are relocating for non-professional reasons: Contact a Swiss immigration specialist.
+Scenario 4: You are relocating for non-professional reasons: Contact a Swiss immigration specialist to clarify your immigration status.

 Non-EU/EFTA citizens need to begin their immigration process 2 to 3 months before their target move date